Vict0rK/PillBuddy/README.md

 ## Project Components Implementation
 ### Ultrasonic Sensor
+- This implementation uses the HC-SR04 ultrasonic sensor to detect the distance between the sensor and the medication box lid, helping determine whether the box is opened or closed.
+- We are using RPi.GPIO to control the TRIG and ECHO pins, and calculate distance based on the time taken for an ultrasonic pulse to return.
+- When the buzzer alert is triggered, the ultrasonic sensor begins continuous distance measurement to check for box status:
+  - If the distance is greater than 10cm, the box is considered opened.
+  - If the distance drops below 10cm again, it is considered closed.
+- MQTT is used to publish box state updates (Box Opened / Box Closed) to the web dashboard in real time.
+- The sensor also plays a role in managing the facial recognition process:
+  - Starts face recognition when the box is opened
+  - Terminates face recognition once the box is closed again

 ### Facial Recognition

 ### Buzzer
+- This implementation uses a passive buzzer to alert patients when it is time to take their medication or when an unauthorised user is taking the medication.
+- We are using RPi.GPIO's PWM feature to activate the buzzer in periodic pulses (on-off beeping) for better audibility.
+- The buzzer is triggered in the following scenarios:
+  - When the current time matches a scheduled medication time, it starts beeping until the ultrasonic sensor detects that the box has been opened.
+  - When facial recognition detects an unrecognized face, the buzzer immediately beeps as an alert for potential unauthorized access.
+- This dual-purpose alerting system improves both medication adherence and physical access security.
+- MQTT works alongside this setup to:
+  - Monitor whether the alert condition is resolved (i.e., box opened or unauthorised user detected)
+  - Help trigger follow-up actions like SMS alerts and logging to the dashboard

 ### Text Recognition
 - This implementation performs real-time text detection using a webcam to identify medication names.
 The process is integrated with MQTT messaging to communicate with an IoT device, alerting caregivers when incorrect medication is taken.